16 Fun Activities for Seniors and Elderly Patients

 Chess

-Chess is a classic game that is proven effective in improving problem-solving, logical and strategic thinking skills.
+Chess is a classic game that has proven effective in improving problem-solving, logical, and strategic thinking skills.
 It is a popular leisure activity among male seniors.
-FIDE, the World Chess Federation, even holds an annual World Senior Chess Championship for seniors aging 50 and above to cater professional chess competition among elderly individuals.
+FIDE, the World Chess Federation, even holds an annual World Senior Chess Championship for seniors aging 50 and above to cater to professional chess competition among elderly individuals.

 fun activities for seniors chess